carbon-language/carbon-lang/llvm/lib/Target/README.txt

 }
 *P = tmp;

+We now hoist the reload after the call (Transforms/GVN/lpre-call-wrap.ll), but we don't sink the store.
+We need partially dead store sinking.

 //===---------------------------------------------------------------------===//

+[PHI TRANSLATE GEPs]

 GCC PR37166: Sinking of loads prevents SROA'ing the "g" struct on the stack leading to excess stack traffic.
 This could be handled by GVN with some crazy